-Please read all sections pertaining to your classes carefully.
-These rules are applicable to all Washington Motorcycle Road Racing Association (WMRRA) sanctioned events in 2018.
+Please read all sections pertaining to your class(s) carefully.
+These rules are applicable to all Washington Motorcycle Road Racing Association (WMRRA)

+sanctioned events in 2019.
 The organizers of the events shall not have the right to waive these rules except as explicitly stated.
-All riders are expected to be fully conversant with the contents and should thoroughly study sections relating to their particular machinery.
+All riders are expected to be familiar with the contents and should thoroughly study sections related to their particular machinery.